 Declaration of Corporate Management (§§ 289f, 315d HGB)

-The actions of Evotec AG’s management and oversight bodies are determined by the principles of good and responsible Corporate Governance.
+The actions of Evotec SE’s management and oversight bodies are determined by the principles of good and responsible Corporate Governance.
 In this declaration, the Management Board – also acting on behalf of the Supervisory Board – provides its report on corporate management in the Group pursuant to sections 289f, 315d of the German Commercial Code (HGB) and pursuant to subsection 3.10 of the German Corporate Governance Code.
 Our aim is to present our corporate management principles as clearly and concisely as possible.

 Declaration of compliance and reporting on Corporate Governance